 The area of Vathianos Kampos is 15 km east of Heraklion.
 This expanse of level land takes its name from the Vatheiano River, which flows through the plain in the winter to the beach.
 The two settlements here of Epano/Upper and Kato/Lower Vatheia lie close to each other.

 This coastal tourist development, 15 km from Heraklion, is just to the east of the Vatheiano Kampos.
 It has many beaches – large and small, with sand and shallow waters, which are affected by the strong north winds that frequently blow.

 Gournes is a tourist village located between Kokkini Hani and Gouves, some 16 km from Heraklion.
 It consists of a series of small sandy coves that are open to the winds and therefore have been equipped with breakwaters.

 The beaches of Gouves are small, sandy, with shallow and warm waters: perfect for young children.
 The majority are organized and protected - up to a point - from the winds by small artificial breakwaters.

 Between the seaside resorts of Kato Gouves and Analipsi, in a a distance of 19 km from Heraklion, the Aposleme river flows sown to a most attractive beach, It is some 750 m in length, with sand and shallow waters.
 But lightly organized..

-One of the most popular areas for tourists in Crete, 26 km east of Heraklion, it is composed of a string of bays to the west and a little outside the core of the settlement: with white sand and blue-green waters.
+Limanakia of Hersonissos is one of the most popular areas for tourists in Crete, 26 km east of Heraklion; it is composed of a string of bays to the west and a little outside the core of the settlement: with white sand and blue-green waters.